 We are committed to reducing the use of physical alterations or replacing them with more humane alternatives wherever possible, provided the changes do not lead to adverse animal welfare outcomes.
 It is important that pain control is provided whenever relevant and feasible.
 All pigs raised in Canada must be provided with pain control for physical alterations in accordance with the National Farm Animal Care Council (NFACC) Code of Practice for the Care and Handling of Pigs.
-We completed implementation of immunological castration in our owned operations to replace surgical castration.
-Currently, tail docking is a necessary piglet procedure in order to prevent tail injuries from other pigs.
+We completed implementation of immunological castration in our owned operations to replace surgical castration in 2022.
+Currently, tail docking is a necessary piglet procedure to prevent tail injuries from other pigs.
 We never perform teeth clipping or ear notching on our piglets.
 Ear tattooing of piglets is limited to genetic replacement animals only.

 Poultry physical alterations are necessary in broiler breeder chickens and in turkeys for the long-term welfare of the flock to reduce or eliminate injuries that may cause pain.
 Physical alterations are performed using the most humane methods possible and limited to only essential alterations.
 All broiler chickens that Maple Leaf Foods sources never undergo physical alterations, including beak treatment, consistent with the NFACC Code of Practice.
-No physical alterations are performed in Maple Leaf Foods-owned hatcheries.
+No physical alterations are performed in Maple Leaf Foods-owned hatcheries

-Species 2020 2021 2022 Comments Broiler Chickens 100% 100% 100% Broiler chickens we source that are free of all physical alterations.
-Pork 39% 40% 39% Pork we produce that never undergoes teeth clipping, and where pain control is provided for tail docking and castration.
+Species 2020 2021 2022 2023 Comments Broiler Chickens 100% 100% 100% 100% Broiler chickens we source that are free of all physical alterations.
+Pork 39% 40% 39% 40% Pork we produce that never undergoes teeth clipping, and where pain control is provided for tail docking and castration.
 In 2022, we completed the elimination of surgical castration in all our owned sow barns.
-Turkey 0% 0% 0% Turkeys undergo beak treatment, dewclaw removal and occasionally toe treatment and/or snood removal at the hatchery to prevent injuries during the growing period.
-Broiler Breeders 0% 0% 0% Broiler breeders normally receive beak treatments and back toe treatments (males) to prevent or reduce injuries.
-Laying Hens 0% 0% 0% Laying hens receive beak treatments to prevent or reduce injuries.
-Dairy 100% 100% 100% Dairy sourced from cows that are never routinely tail docked.
-Tail docking is only permitted in situations of medical necessity such as an injury.
-Other Species Not available Not available Not available Data for beef and veal are not available.
+Turkey 0% 0% 0% 0% Turkeys undergo beak treatment, dewclaw removal and occasionally toe treatment and/or snood removal at the hatchery to prevent injuries during the growing period.
+Broiler Breeders 0% 0% 0% 0% Broiler breeders normally receive beak treatments and back toe treatments (males) to prevent or reduce injuries.
+Laying Hens 0% 0% 0% 0% Laying hens receive beak treatments to prevent or reduce injuries.
+Dairy 100% 100% 99% 96% Dairy sourced from cows that are never routinely tail docked, where tail docking is only permitted in situations of medical necessity such as an injury.
+The remaining 4% comes from locations where tail docking status is not available.
+Other Species Not available Not available Not available Not available Data for beef and veal are not available.